 Chef Simone Tong, formerly of the innovative NYC eatery wd~50, just opened Little Tong Noodle Shop in the East Village to introduce us all to mixian, a traditional rice noodle soup from China's Yunnan province.
 Just what is food from southwestern China like anyway?
 We'll let Simone do the explaining — she recently came back from a solo trip in the region.

-YUNNAN, China – China has a diverse and vast culinary history spanning thousands of years, yet many cuisines from my home country are hardly well-known in the western world.
-I want more people sharing stories of Chinese food, so I embarked on a three-month solo research trip through Yunnan province before opening my new restaurant, and sought out chefs, restaurants, and culinary experts who would teach me about the local cuisine.
+YUNNAN, China – China has a diverse and vast culinary history spanning thousands of years, yet many cuisines from my home country are hardly well known in the Western world.
+I want more people sharing stories of Chinese food, so I embarked on a three-month solo research trip through Yunnan province before opening my new restaurant, Little Tong Noodle Shop, and sought out chefs, restaurants, and culinary experts who would teach me about the local cuisine.

 Among my many amazing experiences, here's what I learned about Yunnanese cuisine.